-I’ve worn these for walking around town and on trails with gym shoes and with flip flops at my kids’ school.
-I’ve worn them with dressier sandals at night.
+I’ve worn these skirts for walking around town and on trails with gym shoes and with flip flops at my kids’ school.
+They are great travel skirts to wear with dressier sandals at night.

 These are all-season skirts, 21″ in length.
 These are great travel skirts because you get two looks for one item.

 The patterned side fabric is about two inches shorter so you will also see the solid color.
 It’s a little bit thicker than a sheer fabric, but it’s almost sheer.
 It’s fun to have some fashionable patterns, and you will be sure to get lots of wears on both sides.